fulmotalkseries-donotusethis/leadership-notes-and-talks/FILE8__strategy-advisor.md

 ## 📌 Role Overview

 Served as a Strategy Advisor for **MaxedS**, a Chicago-based technology sales firm.
-Combined strategic positioning with hands-on business development and software architecture—guiding corporate outreach strategies while engineering specialized software tools to optimize sales workflows and team performance.
+Combined strategic positioning and sales (for MaxedS) with hands-on business development and software architecture (for Qwykr Technologies)—guiding corporate outreach strategies while engineering specialized software tools to optimize sales workflows and team performance.

 ---